Why Choose 7th Level for your FHA Mortgage Loan?

 What Are the Advantages of FHA Loans?

-An FHA loan is typically one of the easiest types of mortgage loans to qualify for because it requires a low down payment and you can have less-than-perfect credit.
+FHA loan programs are typically one of the easiest types of mortgage loans to qualify for because it requires a low down payment and you can have less-than-perfect credit.
 An FHA down payment of 3.5 percent is required.
-Borrowers who cannot afford a traditional down payment of 20 percent or can’t get approved for private mortgage insurance should look into whether an FHA loan is the best option for their personal scenario.
+Borrowers who cannot afford a traditional down payment of 20 percent or can’t get approved for private mortgage insurance should look into whether one of the an FHA loan programs is the best option for their personal scenario.
 Another advantage of an FHA loan is that it can be assumable, which means if you want to sell your home, the buyer can “assume” the loan you have.
 People who have low or bad credit, have undergone a bankruptcy or have been foreclosed upon may be able to still qualify for an FHA loan.

 What Are the Disadvantages of an FHA Mortgage?